The Tampa Bay Rental Market: What Landlords and Renters Should Know

 - Downtown Tampa, Harbour Island, and Uptown command some of the highest rents, often exceeding $3,000/month.

-• More affordable areas such as North Tampa and University Square offer options under $2,000/month.
+• For more affordable areas such as North Tampa and University Square offer options under $2,000/month.

 • Two-bedroom units are the most common rental type in the market.